-Subclause (4) At each client meeting the parties must
+Subclause (2) At each construction meeting, the parties must

-- a) go through and update matters covered by clause 25, subclause (5); - b) go through updated design, execution and master programmes; see clause 14; and - c) record the number of days on which the work has been fully or partly at a standstill (days lost) and the reasons for this, indicating whether they are contained in the days lost included in the execution schedule.
+- a) go through and update matters covered by clause 25, subclause (5); - b) go through updated working schedules and time schedules; see clause 14; and - c) record the number of days on which work has been fully or partly at a standstill (days lost and the reasons for this, indicating whether they are contained in the days lost included in the time schedules.
 Days lost which are taken into account for a period, but which do not correspond to actual days lost in the period (unused days lost) are not carried forward to later periods.

-Subclause (5) Changes to the client representative's authorisation (see clause 28) must be announced at the first client meeting after the change .
+Subclause (3) Changes to the authorisation of the construction management or supervisors (see clause 28) must be announced at the first construction meeting after the change.
 This also applies to any authorisation given to the contractor's representative.